 Get to Beach 1 by the electric green cart taxi from the center of town for about $.45 (yes, 45 cents).

 Go at low tide, because the beach is flat and nearly disappears when the tide comes in.
 The sand is damp and packed with a lot of shells.
 There is one area to buy drinks or arrange tours from Beach 1, and there is a nominal fee for the umbrellas and chairs – something like $1.50.

-Beach 2 is connected to Beach 1 by a walkway around some cliffs.
-It’s well-paved path with railings and wide landings for beautiful viewpoints.
+A fantastic walkway connects Beach 2 to Beach 1 around some cliffs.
+The walkway is well-paved with railings and wide landings that show off beautiful viewpoints.

 Beach 2 is on higher ground so this one is good for anytime.
 The sand here is white and puffy, like confectioners sugar.
-Eating and drinking on the beach is prohibited (except for water).
+Eating and drinking on the beach is prohibited.